Harmitpatel428/Sales-Funnel-2.1/README.md

 1. **Extract** this ZIP file to desired location
 2. **Navigate** to the `dist/` folder
 3. **Double-click** `Enterprise Lead Management System Setup 2.0.0.exe`
-4. **Follow** the installation wizard
+4. **Wait** for installation to complete (automatic)
 5. **Launch** from desktop shortcut or Start Menu

+**Note:** You may be asked to accept the license agreement before installation begins.

 ### **What the Installer Does:**
-- ✅ Installs Node.js automatically if missing
-- ✅ Installs all required dependencies
+- ✅ Installs in seconds with optimized compression for low-end systems
 - ✅ Creates desktop shortcut
 - ✅ Adds to Start Menu
 - ✅ Creates uninstaller